project-chip/connectedhomeip/docs/testing/unit_testing.md

     // Performs shared setup for all tests in the test suite.
 Run once for the whole suite. static void SetUpTestSuite()
     {
-        //// Your per-suite setup goes here:
+        // Your per-suite setup goes here:
-        // sPerSuiteFixture.Init();
+        sPerSuiteFixture.Init();
-        // ASSERT_TRUE(sPerSuiteFixture.WorkingGreat());
+        ASSERT_TRUE(sPerSuiteFixture.WorkingGreat());
     }

     // Performs shared teardown for all tests in the test suite.
 Run once for the whole suite. static void TearDownTestSuite()
     {
-        //// Your per-suite teardown goes here:
+        // Your per-suite teardown goes here:
-        // sPerSuiteFixture.Shutdown();
+        sPerSuiteFixture.Shutdown();
     }

 protected:
     // Performs setup for each test in the suite.
 Run once for each test function. void SetUp()
     {
-        //// Your per-test setup goes here:
+        // Your per-test setup goes here:
-        // mPerTestFixture.Init();
+        mPerTestFixture.Init();
-        // ASSERT_TRUE(mPerTestFixture.WorkingGreat());
+        ASSERT_TRUE(mPerTestFixture.WorkingGreat());
     }

     // Performs teardown for each test in the suite.
 Run once for each test function. void TearDown()
     {
-        //// Your per-test teardown goes here:
+        // Your per-test teardown goes here:
-        // mPerTestFixture.Shutdown();
+        mPerTestFixture.Shutdown();
     }

 private:
-    //// Your per-suite and per-test fixtures are declared here:
-    // static SomeTypeA sPerSuiteFixture;
+    // Your per-suite and per-test fixtures are declared here: static SomeTypeA sPerSuiteFixture;
-    // SomeTypeB mPerTestFixture;
+    SomeTypeB mPerTestFixture;
 };
-//// Your per-suite fixtures are defined here:
+// Your per-suite fixtures are defined here:
-// SomeTypeA YourTestContext::sPerSuiteFixture;
+SomeTypeA YourTestContext::sPerSuiteFixture;

 TEST_F(YourTestContext, YourTestFunction1)
 {
-    //// Do some test things here, then check the results using EXPECT_* mPerTestFixture.DoSomething();
+    // Do some test things here, then check the results using EXPECT_* mPerTestFixture.DoSomething();
     EXPECT_EQ(mPerTestFixture.GetResultCount(), 7);
     sPerSuiteFixture.DoSomething();
     EXPECT_EQ(sPerSuiteFixture.GetResultCount(), 5);

-    //// If you want to abort the rest of the test upon failure, use ASSERT_* SomeTypeC * ptr = mPerTestFixture.GetSomePointer();
+    // If you want to abort the rest of the test upon failure, use ASSERT_* SomeTypeC * ptr = mPerTestFixture.GetSomePointer();
     ASSERT_NE(ptr, nullptr);
     ptr->DoTheThing();  // Won't reach here if the ASSERT failed.